PipHarsveld/projectTech/README.md

 npm install
 ```

 This project uses a MongoDB database.
 Unfortunately it is not possible to use my database, but it is quite easy to arrange this yourself.
-You can create an account at [MongoDB](https://www.mongodb.com/cloud/atlas/register) and then you can create a database there.
+You can register for [MongoDB](https://www.mongodb.com/cloud/atlas/register) and then you can create a database there.
 Then you can create an .env file in your code editor and put the following line in it:
 ```
 MONGO_URI=Link to your own database
 ```